Differentiate Between Ucs And Wcs In Autocad

 Thank you for the information about the UCS.
 I am often changing the UCS to align tooling to 3D parts that we produce.

 So what method should be used?
 Unfortunately, they are all fairly complicated.
 Users should have a high degree of proficiency in AutoCAD before using any of these methods.
 Each method has its advantages and disadvantages and they are discussed next.
 Softdesk North Rotation Advantages a) For proper Softdesk Cogo labeling orientation and accuracy, this is the best method.
-Disadvantages a) Setting a north rotation other than the Y direction can be very dangerous if you forget that it’s set or another user does not know it’s set.
+Disadvantages a) Setting a north rotation other than the Y direction can be very dangerous if you forget that its set or another user does not know its set.

 Here are examples of these options: Command: UCS Origin/ZAxis/3point/OBject/View/X/Y/Z/Prev/Restore/ Save/Del/?/: S (Save a UCS Setting)?/Desired UCS name: VIEW1 Command: UCS Origin/ZAxis/3point/OBject/View/X/Y/Z/Prev/Restore/ Save/Del/?/: R (Restore a UCS setting)?/Name of UCS to restore: VIEW1 Command: UCS Origin/ZAxis/3point/OBject/View/X/Y/Z/Prev/Restore/ Save/Del/?/:?
 (List your UCS settings) UCS name(s) to list: Current UCS: VIEW1 Saved coordinate systems: VIEW1 Origin =, X Axis = Y Axis =, Z Axis = Origin/ZAxis/3point/OBject/View/X/Y/Z/Prev/Restore/ Save/Del/?/: D UCS name(s) to delete: VIEW1 Deleted 1 UCS name.
 This was a series where a view named VIEW1 was saved, restored, listed, and then deleted.
 DYNAMIC UCS Another option to try is using Dynamic UCS, but I don't recommend this technique for new users.